Introduction to the TeamDrive Web Portal¶

 /admin/ to the base URL:

-Once the TeamDrive Web interface has been served, further calls from the browser will be redirected to the appropriate TeamDrive Agent running in a Docker container.
+Once the TeamDrive Web interface has been service, further calls from the browser will be redirected to the appropriate TeamDrive Agent running in a Docker container.
 In order to do this, an Apache rewrite rule is installed which allows Apache to act as a reverse proxy, forwarding calls to the TeamDrive Agent.

 The users data is not stored in the container itself.
 Instead, the container mounts a directory in the host machines file system.